Below are a few quick tips for searching Google Scholar, including advanced techniques for searching file formats and removing items.

 This short video clip will demo accessing Advanced Search and how to use the search options in this menu.
-There is no narration in this video.
+This video has no narrative audio, descriptive captions are available.

 Pro Tip: You can apply a date filter or remove certain keywords from the search results from the Advanced Search.